Plutonomicon/pluto/README.md

 ### System requirements

+Your system must have Nix installed in order to build `pluto`.
+Currently, there are no binary distributions of `pluto`; you must build from source.

+#### Nix flakes (optional)

-To build `pluto`, you must have Nix 2.4.
+To build `pluto` as a flake, you must have Nix 2.4.
 You can install this on NixOS adding the following stanza to your configuration.nix.

 ```